Archive for Used Truck Scales

 The CLC rating is not a measure of weighbridge strength or rigidity, because weighbridge deflection is not measured in the NTEP test.
 It is irrelevant if the load weighbridge sags 1/10th of an inch, or 10 inches, as long as the scale weighs within the accepted tolerance.
 The scale’s CLC weight rating passes in either case.
 A high CLC rating could be given to an extremely flexible deck sitting on load cell mounts which are capable of accurately handling the side loading resulting from a severely sagging weighbridge.

-The Rice Lake SURVIVOR® truck scale line boasts a 45 ton (90,000 pounds) CLC rating.
-With most legal highway weight limits being a fraction of Rice Lake’s rating, owners of a SURVIVOR scale can expect a long lifespan through » Continue reading “What is concentrated load capacity and ntep?”
+The Rice Lake SURVIVOR truck scale line boasts a 45 ton (90,000 pounds) CLC rating.
+With most legal highway weight limits being a fraction of Rice Lake’s rating, owners of a SURVIVOR scale can expect a long lifespan through Continue reading

 Truck Scale Digital Weight Indicator Cardinal 225